Fahimida-Begum/OOP_09_TravelManagementSystems/README.md

 │── utils.py        # Helper utilities (ID generator, validation)

 │── README.md       # Instructions for students

-## Problem Statement
-Design a travel agency system where customers can make bookings for trips.
-System should maintain customer records and booking details.

 ## Concepts Used
 - OOP (Customer, Booking, TravelAgency)